Search Posts

 5. The delivering company creates an outbound delivery based on the standard sales order (2).
 It provides the physical goods directly to the external customer for whom the selling company's sales organization placed the initial sales order (2).

 6. As soon as the physical goods issue is posted in the delivery company's physical plant, the system automatically creates a goods transfer into stock in transit (6), for example, 1710.
 The billing clerk can now create the intercompany customer invoice (A).
-The stock in transit is always valuated.
+The stock in transit is always valued.

 7. The internal transfer of control dates in the outbound delivery (5) determine when the corresponding stock in transit postings are executed during the goods issue (7a) at the physical plant and goods receipt (7b) at the transit plant.